Next-Generation (Clustered) Heat Maps V2

 The NG-CHM Heat Map Viewer contains two panels.
 The Summary Panel on the left provides a full view of your heat map.
 The Detail Panel on the right provides a zoomed in view of a portion of the heat map.
 Click anywhere on the summary picture to see the detail of that portion of the map.
 The green box on the Summary Panel indicates the portion of the heat map currently displayed in the Detail Panel.
 You may zoom in or out with the mouse scroll wheel or zoom in/out buttons to see smaller or larger portions of the map in the Detail View.
 Double clicking on a cell in the Detail Panel will also zoom in and center on that cell and shift-double click will zoom out.
 When the zoom level permits, row and column labels will be displayed in the Detail Panel.
 You may also use arrow keys to move up/down/left/right one row in the Detail Panel.
 The divider bar may be moved by clicking on it and dragging left or right to change the relative size of the Summary and Detail Panels.

-We have a video series of short tutorial videos to introduce the various capabilities and controls of the NG-CHM Viewer.
+We have a series of short tutorial videos to introduce the various capabilities and controls of the NG-CHM Viewer.
+To see the full list, click on the playlist menu icon at the top-right of the embedded YouTube player below.

 There are a variety of buttons on the header bar to manipulate the heat map view.
 Each has a tooltip that can be displayed by hovering over the button for a view seconds with the mouse pointer.